binomialhq/poly/doc/SPECIFICATION.md

 The main difference between these entities is that `model`, `in`, and `out` do not inherit the scope of their parents, having the declarations copied instead.
-If the declarations are not annotated, it just so happens that that copy can be automatic. `service`, on the other hand, inherits a copy of the parent's scope.
+If the declarations are not annotated, it just so happens that the copy can be automatic. `service`, on the other hand, inherits a copy of the parent's scope.
 To be precise, when `model`, `in`, or `out` prototyping occurs, the scope must be redeclared with references to the same symbols, even if automatically, while